GerritCodeReview/gerrit/polygerrit-ui/FE_Style_Guide.md

 If a class/service depends on some other service (or multiple services), the class must accept all dependencies as parameters in the constructor.

-Do not use appContext anywhere else in a class.
+Do not use getAppContext() anywhere else in a class.

 **Note:** This rule doesn't apply for HTML/Polymer elements classes.
 A browser creates instances of such classes implicitly and calls the constructor without parameters.
 See